Brinkmann1/Smokerino/README.md

 # Smokerino

 Hello everyone,
-during my time as an unemployed engineer i took the time to develop an Arduino based Smoker Controller (BBQ Arduino WiFi Pitmaster).
+after finishing my Master's in mechanical engineering I took the time to develop an Arduino based Smoker Controller (BBQ Arduino WiFi Pitmaster).
 I am trying to make the projekt accessible to a lot more People who love BBQ as much as I do.

 Currently i have the first ever Prototype running.
 A lot more Testing needs to be done.
 I will try to make a Part list available as soon as possible.